Childproof Home Safety Tips

 - Use a secure cover or guard with all types of fireplaces

-- Have an evacuation plan that has been practiced
+- Have a home evacuation plan that has been practiced

 The more mobile your children become, the more apt they are to get into mischief.
 While you want to encourage their curious nature, you also want them to be safe as they play, learn, and grow.
 These childproof home safety tips should help provide some peace of mind as you raise your kids.